 - Accredited religious practitioner.

 You can certify by mail or online.
-To certify online, register for and log in to Benefit Programs Online (BPO).
-Once logged in, select SDI Online.
+To certify online, create a myEDD account, then set up your SDI Online account.
+Once both accounts are set up, log in to myEDD and select SDI Online.
 You can use SDI Online to find a caregiver’s claim for benefits, submit a claim certification, or view your claim certification history.

 Accredited religious practitioners must certify by mail by completing the Practitioner’s Certification for Paid Family Leave (PFL) Benefits (DE 2502F).
 Licensed physicians or practitioners should not complete this form.